goderich/dissertation/dissertation.md

 This appendix includes 1100 lexical items reconstructed to Proto-Atayal with their descendant forms presented where available.
 Non-cognate forms are omitted.
 Forms in parentheses are dubious cognates; these include possible interdialectal borrowings and lexemes with sporadic changes.

+In some cases, both a male and female register form can be reconstructed.
+These are marked with (m) and (f), respectively.
+Occasionally, competing male register forms are reconstructible, and all are provided.
+Sometimes the register distinction is uncertain, but the evidence still points to two forms in Proto-Atayal.
+In these situations, the register is unmarked.

+Verb forms are reconstructed with focus morphology, and it is marked in the gloss as (AV), (PV), etc. Suffixed (PV/LV) forms are given for roots where they are not predictable, for example in cases of vowel or consonant alternations.

 \include{appendix}